 Don’t skip Balz und Balz’s cinnamon buns.
 They’re sprinkled with powdered sugar and taste divine.

-Balz und Balz is located at Lehmweg 6, 20251 Hamburg, Germany.
+Balz und Balz was located at Lehmweg 6, 20251 Hamburg, Germany.
+It has permanently closed.

 Nord Coast Coffee Roasters

 Open since 2015, the original Nord Coast Coffee Roasters cafe occupies a two-story space near Hamburg’s Speicherstadt warehouse district.
 Although it seems like an odd spot for a cafe, the location doesn’t keep people away.
 Instead, crowds arrive each morning with two goals – drinking specialty coffee and eating brunch.

 Discover more great things to drink in Germany during your visit.

 To be honest, we didn’t love the flat whites during our most recent visit.
 However, our food was great.
 Skipping healthy-sounding bowls designed for vegans, we went for the good stuff, namely waffles and scrambled eggs.

 Our waffles were topped with lime mascarpone cream and fresh fruit while the creamy scrambled eggs had ingredients like porcini butter, sesame seeds, curcuma chili cream and grated parmesan cheese.
 Both dishes were great but the waffles were just a little bit better.

 Visit Miniatur Wunderland after you eat brunch at Nord’s Deichstraße location.
 It’s just a six-minute walk to the unique museum.